-Lombardy Region Ordinance - Further measures for the prevention and management of the COVID-19 emergency
+Lombardy Region Ordinance - Additional measures for the prevention and management of the COVID-19 emergency

 - Studio Piceci